Amw298/cs1666_organization/teams/Roguelike.md

 ## Final Goals

-* 15%: Implement absorbing mechanic and make a procedurally generated room
+* 5%: Implement absorbing mechanic
+* 10%: Make a procedurally generated room
-* 25%: Finish procedural generation by creating full levels
+* 20%: Finish procedural generation by creating 3 full levels
+* 10% 2-3 weapons and abilities and 5 enemies
-* 20%: Add the rigidbody simulation
+* 30%: Add the rigid body simulation
-* 10%: Complete the physics engine

 ## Stretch Goals

 * Add in an extra character class
-* Add a persistent currency for unlocks that carry over between runs
+* Add a persistent currency for unlocks that carries over between runs